Law Office of Michelle Ball Sports/CIF CIF Now Banning Parents And Spectators Who Act Up

 A physical assault is the intentional infliction of or an attempt to inflict a harmful or offensive touching or contact upon the person of an official.
 Note that the rule is violated even if no contact is made with the person of an official.
 Such conduct shall include verbal threats and/or intimidation either or before, during or after the contest.
 All that is required is the “attempt.”

-Specific Intent Required
+Specific Intent to Harm or Offensively Touch IS Required

 Hands between jail bars